ttu/ruuvitag-sensor/README.md

 ## Tests

+### Unit Tests

-Tests use unittest.mock library, so Python 3.3. or newer is required.
+Unit tests use unittest.mock library, so Python 3.3. or newer is required.

 Run with nosetests